ge-tracker/bad-domains/README.md

 $ ./maintain.sh remove example.com example.org
 ```

-The `blacklist.txt` file can also be modified directly and a workflow will automatically maintain the list for duplicates.
+The `blocklist.txt` file can also be modified directly and a workflow will automatically maintain the list for duplicates.